WHY VISIT STOCKHOLM

 typical dishes of Stockholm are:

-- Smörgåsbord, Scandinavian cold table that includes a starter of pickled herring with boiled potatoes followed by a couple more fish courses (usually smoked salmon or anchovies) then cold meat, pâté, sliced beef, stuffed veal or smoked reindeer;
+- Smörgåsbord, the Scandinavian cold table that includes a starter of pickled herring with boiled potatoes followed by a couple more fish courses (usually smoked salmon or anchovies) then cold meat, pâté, sliced beef, stuffed veal or smoked reindeer;

 - Varmrökt lax, golden, slow-smoked salmon;